mercury-hpc/fabtsuite/doc/faq.md

 export LD_LIBRARY_PATH=$PREFIX/lib:$LD_LIBRARY_PATH
 export PATH=$PREFIX/bin:$PATH
 ```
-The `PREFIX` is where Spack installed the fabtsuite.
+The `PREFIX` is where Spack installed the libfabric and fabtsuite package.

 * What is the default timeout value for CTest?